princedubey94/coursify/README.md

 ## ✨ Features

-- 🎓 **Discover Courses**: Browse and subscribe to a variety of courses.
+- 🎓 **Discover Courses**: Browse and subscribe to a variety of courses and cancel subscription also.
 - 📚 **Access Lectures**: Enjoy a seamless learning experience with easy access to lectures.
 - 🛠️ **Admin Dashboard**: Manage courses, add new lectures, and analyze revenue with detailed charts.
 - 💳 **Secure Payments**: Integrated Razorpay for secure and seamless payments.